TosbackCgusBridge-Bot/CGUs-versions/Symantec/Privacy Policy.md

     > Email: privacy@symantec.com

-12.0 Regional Privacy PoliciesDifferent countries, states, and other entities may require specific policies to be provided, and so, will only apply to you provided you live in the jurisdiction set out in the sub-sections below.
-12.1 North America 12.1.1 TRUSTeSymantec is a licensee of the TRUSTe Privacy Program as noted above, which is applicable solely to North America.
-12.1.2 Your California Privacy RightsBeginning on January 1, 2005, California Civil Code Section 1798.83 permits customers of Symantec who are California residents to request certain information regarding Symantec’s disclosure of personal information to third parties for their direct marketing purposes.
+12.0 Regional Privacy Policies Different countries, states, and other entities may require specific policies to be provided, and so, will only apply to you provided you live in the jurisdiction set out in the sub-sections below.
+12.1 North America 12.1.1 TRUSTe Symantec is a licensee of the TRUSTe Privacy Program as noted above, which is applicable solely to North America.
+12.1.2 Your California Privacy Rights Beginning on January 1, 2005, California Civil Code Section 1798.83 permits customers of Symantec who are California residents to request certain information regarding Symantec’s disclosure of personal information to third parties for their direct marketing purposes.
 To request such information, please contact us using one of the options listed above in section 11.0.
-12.2 European Economic AreaIn respect to data transfers from the European Economic Area, to the United States or to other countries outside the European Economic Area, Symantec has taken steps to ensure adequate protection for such data transfers in accordance with European and national data protection legislation.
+12.2 European Economic Area In respect to data transfers from the European Economic Area, to the United States or to other countries outside the European Economic Area, Symantec has taken steps to ensure adequate protection for such data transfers in accordance with European and national data protection legislation.
 For example, Symantec has entered into appropriate data transfer agreements based on the model clauses approved by the European Commission to provide adequate protection for data transfers between Symantec entities and between Symantec and third parties located outside the European Economic Area.
 12.2.1 Germany

 In transferring your information to Symantec, you understand that your name, postal address, phone number, E-mail address, VAT ID (optional), company name (optional), and information about selected product(s), will be transferred from our online store to the producer and licensor Symantec Corporation (350 Ellis Street, Mountain View, CA 94043, U.S.A.), Symantec Limited (Ballycoolin Business Park, Blanchardstown, Dublin 15, Ireland) (Billing, Shipping) und Symantec (Deutschland) GmbH, Wappenhalle, Konrad-Zuse-Platz 2-5, D-81829 München, **www.symantec.com**
 (German consumer contact and support).